Royal Caribbean delays cruise ship return from maintenance work and shortens next sailing

 There is also a wide assortment of live music on Adventure of the Seas.
 From bands to solo performers, you'll find different venues offering live music throughout the day.

 Each evening in the Royal Theater, there will be a show.
-It could be a comedian, musical medley, magician, or a dance performance.
+It could be a comedian, musical medley, magician, or dance performance.

-One more must-do event is the free skate in Studio B. On select days, Royal Caribbean opens up its ice rink to guests to skate.
+One more must-do event is the free skate in Studio B. On select days, Royal Caribbean opens up its ice rink for guests to skate.
 Skates and equipment are provided and there is no extra cost.
 You just need long pants and socks to participate.

 Adventure of the Seas Dining